Donald Trump’s White House Is Reportedly Being Investigated For Potential Saudi Arabia And UAE Influence

 A new report from The New York Times reveals that federal prosecutors are looking at potential foreign influence over President Donald Trump’s campaign.
-The report claims that federal authorities have been examining the relationship between Thomas J. Barrack Jr., a top Trump fundraiser and close friend of the president, Paul Manafort, Trump’s former campaign chairman, and representatives of the United Arab Emirates (UAE) and Saudi Arabia.
+The report claims that federal authorities have been examining the relationship between Thomas J. Barrack Jr., a top Trump fundraiser and close friend of the president; Paul Manafort, Trump’s former campaign chairman; and representatives of the United Arab Emirates (UAE) and Saudi Arabia.

 Investigators are reportedly interested in whether Barrack or others are guilty of attempting to influence American policy or opinion for foreign governments or entities without disclosing their activities to the Justice Department.

-According to Tommy Davis, Barrack’s former chief of staff who still works for him, the private equity real estate investigator was working only on behalf of himself.
+According to Tommy Davis, Barrack’s former chief of staff, who still works for him, the private equity real estate investigator was working only on behalf of himself.

 “The ideas he was giving voice to were his ideas,” he said.
 “These are ideas that he has been advocating for decades.”

-But interestingly, The Intercept reported in June that U.S. intelligence has labeled Rashid al-Malik, an Emirati businessman who reportedly has close ties to the UAE and whom The New York Times claims was one of Barrack’s contacts, as a paid spy for the UAE throughout 2017.
-He reportedly provided intelligence to UAE about the Trump administration’s Middle East policy, was given a code name, and was paid tens of thousands of dollars to gather information.
+But interestingly, The Intercept reported in June that U.S. intelligence has labeled Rashid al-Malik, an Emirati businessman who reportedly has close ties to the UAE and whom The New York Times claims was one of Barrack’s contacts, was a paid spy for the UAE throughout 2017.
+He reportedly provided intelligence to the UAE about the Trump administration’s Middle East policy, was given a code name, and was paid tens of thousands of dollars to gather information.

 "Thomas J. Barrack, a confidant of President Trump who served as chairman of his inaugural committee, apologized on Wednesday for statements he made defending Saudi Arabia after the killing of the journalist and dissident Jamal Khashoggi" @maggienyt. https://t.co/WTgOPcFr1h